What is making Latino food culture grow in popularity across the U.S.? We are here to find out.

-The popularity of Latino food has expanded beyond simply tacos, but to pupusas, empanadas, chimichurris and other Latino favorites.
+The popularity of Latino food has expanded beyond simply tacos, but to pupusas, empanadas, chimichurris, and other Latino favorites.
 This includes not only Mexican food, but Central and South America and the Caribbean.

 The millennial generation is very accepting and comfortable with different cultures.
-According to Nielsen, Multicultural Millennials’ buying habits are inspiring successful, popular cultural trends, and they’re having a profound impact on the group’s peers, parents and children.
+According to Nielsen, Multicultural Millennials’ buying habits are inspiring successful, popular cultural trends, and they’re having a profound impact on the group’s peers, parents, and children.

 With popular holidays, such as Cinco de Mayo, which is celebrated by both Hispanic and non-Hispanics alike in the U.S., it’s no surprise that the purchasing of Hispanic products is everywhere.

 For example, beverage-maker Califia Farms has a line of Aguas Frescas that are Watermelon Ginger Lime, Strawberry Basil and Kiwi Cactus Lemonade flavored.
-The packaging graphics are inspired by Mexican mural art and Día de los Muertos designs, showing a Hispanic product that is not only targeting Hispanics, but pushing Latin flavors to all consumers.
+The packaging graphics are inspired by Mexican mural art and Día de Los Muertos designs, showing a Hispanic product that is not only targeting Hispanics but pushing Latin flavors to all consumers.